lucadelu/pyModis/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyModis's documentation!
+Welcome to pyModis documentation!
 ===================================

-This library was developed to replace old bash scripts of Markus Neteler to download MODIS data from NASA FTP server.
+This library was developed to replace old bash scripts by Markus Neteler to download MODIS data from NASA FTP server.
 It is very useful for `GIS and Remote Sensing Platform`_ of `Fondazione Edmund Mach`_ to update its large dataset of MODIS data.

-Thanks to the Fondazione that leave us to develop and contribute to free and open source software.
+We acknowledge the Fondazione Edmund Mach for promoting the development of and contribution to free and open source software.

+.. only:: html

    Contents:

 .. toctree::
    :maxdepth: 2